-Not just for the whiskey lover!
+Not just for the whisky lover!
 Glenturret Distillery is within walking distance from Loch Monzievaird.
-Visit the distillery, book a whiskey tasting and see the Famous Grouse experience.
+Visit the distillery, book a tour and enjoy a whisky tasting.
 From there you can walk over the bridge and up to the Knock of Crieff, or up the glen towards Loch Turret.

 There is also a walk back around the top of Ochtertyre to Loch Monzievaird.
 Eat at the Distillery or at the Hydro Golf club (over the river and up the path to the Knock).